dwhenson/fem-art-gallery-pages/README.md

 - CUBE CSS seems to play really nicely with this approach, I think as container queries come online this approach will become more practical.
 - The font colour change on the `h1` was a challenge.
 I used `mixed-blend-mode`, which required some code restructuring that I'm not 100% happy with.
 - I'm quite pleased with the transitions on the buttons.
 I'm not sure transitioning `background` is performant, but hopefully a little bit is OK!
+- The first time for me using `image-set` to optimise the fallback in the API fails.
+I progressively enhanced the rule to give the best solution to each user

 ### Where I got stuck